rafaelclaycon/MedoHelper/README.md

 ![The app running on a Mac.](Resources/main_screen.png)

-This is an internal tool for managing all server aspects of to the [Medo e Delírio iOS project](https://github.com/rafaelclaycon/MedoDelirioBrasilia).
+This is an internal tool for managing all server aspects of the [Medo e Delírio iOS project](https://github.com/rafaelclaycon/MedoDelirioBrasilia).

 🌟 Star this repo! ↗️